cocolabs/pz-zdoc/README.md

 You can now continue modding with full confidence that everything you need to know to create an amazing mod is right at your fingertips.
 See list of [features](#features) to remind yourself what to expect.

+## Discussion

+- Chat about ZomboidDoc on [Discord](https://discord.gg/P634g4gjka) - feel free to join if you have any problems, questions or suggestions regarding the project, or just want to talk about Project Zomboid modding in general.
+- Chat about anything related to Project Zomboid on [Discord](https://discord.gg/PmDeBy5e).

 ## Credits